 The objectives of the program are:

-– Contributions: To make meaningful and positive contributions to support the development of vibrant, liveable and sustainable regional and remote communities.
+– Make meaningful and positive contributions to support the development of vibrant, liveable and sustainable regional and remote communities.

-– Partnerships: To foster productive partnerships between QCoal Foundation and local communities and organisations that facilitate long-term, sustainable solutions to community identified needs.
+– Foster productive partnerships between QCoal Foundation and local communities and organisations that facilitate long-term, sustainable solutions to community identified needs.

-– Transparency: To provide a simple and transparent process for the application and receipt of project funding that benefits regional and remote communities.
+– Provide a simple and transparent process for the application and receipt of project funding that benefits regional and remote communities.